 How to Prevent Solder Ball and Bridging Defects during the SMT Reflow Process

 A solder ball is the most common type of defect that occurs in the SMT assembly process.
-Solder balls, which have a diameter are greater than 0.13mm or they are within 0.13mm of traces, violate the minimum electrical clearance principle.
+Solder balls located within 0.13mm of traces violate the minimum electrical clearance principle.
 They can adversely affect the electrical reliability of the assembled PCB.

 According to the IPC A 610 standard, a PCB is also considered defective when there are 5 solder balls (<=0.13mm) within 600mm^2.